kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 ```
 Instances of `Person` naturally spring up all over the place.

-For example, on a person's profile page, I have an instance named `AuthedPerson` used to display an authenticated user's name and a few links to other sections of the application they have access to, if they are an admin or owner in the account.
+For example, on a person's profile template, I have an instance named `AuthedPerson` used to display an authenticated user's name and a few links to other sections of the application they have access to, only if they are an admin or owner in the account.
 ```HTML
 <div>
   <h2>@AuthedPerson.FirstName @AuthedPerson.LastName</h2>